 Our research group investigates these and other questions primarily in the context of mobility.
 We investigate non-driving-related activities in highly automated driving and investigate the communication between road users in mixed traffic between automated and conventional road users.

-@CITY - automated driving in the city: Non-driving related Tasks
+@CITY - Automated Driving in the City: Non-driving related Tasks

 During highly automated driving (SAE Level 3), the driver is allowed to engage in non-driving activities (NDA).
 Knowledge of the NDA desired by the user enables researchers and developers to optimally design the future vehicle interior including seat and readmission requests.
 Human-centred research identifies the needs of future users and then evaluates them according to resource utilisation.

-@CITY - automated driving in the city: Communication with other road users
+@CITY - Automated Driving in the City: Communication with other Road Users

 The aim of the IAD's project is to investigate the communication between highly automated vehicles and other road users (drivers and pedestrians).
 The communication between road users that occurs in today's urban traffic will be analysed.
 Moreover, external human-machine interfaces for highly automated vehicles will be developed and evaluated.
 These enable communication between external road users and humans.

-Autonomous Driving Darmstadt for Students Projekt – aDDa
+aDDa - Autonomous Driving Darmstadt for Students

-n the project autonomous Driving Darmstadt for Students (aDDa), students can build a self-driving vehicle.
+In the project autonomous Driving Darmstadt for Students (aDDa), students can build a self-driving vehicle.
 In addition to algorithms for fully automatic driving functions, the human-centred product development process is used.
 The aim of the project is to provide a modular vehicle platform across all subject areas and study courses at the TU Darmstadt.

 In the future, drivers will be able to carry out non-driving activities such as watching films, reading and researching on the Internet during automated driving.
 Even today, passengers in cars often have the problem that averting their gaze from the road to an activity inside the vehicle can lead to a feeling of discomfort.